-- 110. (1) Subject to subsection (2), a constable may arrest without warrant any person who within his view commits an offence under this Law or regulations. - (2) The power of arrest conferred by subsection (1) may be exercised only in the following cases: - (a) where the maximum punishment by way of imprisonment for that offence is three months or more; or - (b) where a person upon request refuses to give his name, address or date of birth; or - (c) where there are reasonable grounds for suspecting that a person has given a false name, address or date of birth; or - (d) where a constable has reasonable grounds to believe that a person has committed an offence under section 106.
+116. (1) Subject to subsection (2), a constable may arrest without warrant any person who within his view commits an offence under this Law or regulations.

+- (2) The power of arrest conferred by subsection (1) may be exercised only- - (a) where the maximum punishment by way of imprisonment for that offence is three months or more; - (b) where a person, upon request, refuses to give his name, address or date of birth; - (c) where there are reasonable grounds for suspecting that a person has given a false name, address or date of birth; or - (d) where a constable has reasonable grounds to believe that a person has committed an offence under section 112. - 117.
+This Law shall apply to vehicles and people in the public service of the Crown.

-Application to the Crown.
+Application to the Crown